-The Sustainability Guide was created by students in the Environmental Task Force.
+The Green Guide for Event Planners was created by students in the Environmental Task Force.
 The guide contains advice on how to decrease one’s eco-footprint as well as information on stores where you can find “green” products or restaurants that offer sustainable options in the Monterey Bay area.
 It is continually updated in order to provide the best information available.

 The Green Buying Guide was created by students as a tool for fellow students and community members.
 It addresses many of the topics found in the Sustainability Guide as well as issues such as diet, transportation, and green holidays.

 The Sustainability Resource Guide provides resources to help students live sustainably in the Monterey area.